A snippet of "Sail Away Ladies"

 Megan is elated to be making her professional theatre debut at Northlight Theatre.
 A graduate of the BFA Acting program at Illinois Wesleyan University, some of her previous theatre credits include Hermia in A Midsummer Night’s Dream, Alice in Breaking Up, and Liat in South Pacific.
 Megan has also acted in multiple short films around Chicago and taken classes at Acting Studio Chicago.
-Special thanks to David for sharing his fiddle experience, and her mom and Jacob for their unwavering love and support. www.meganerinlai.com
+Special thanks to the Porch team for welcoming her with open arms, to David Finch for sharing his fiddle expertise, and to her mom and Jacob for their unwavering love and support. www.meganerinlai.com

 Kelan M. Smith

 Kelan M. Smith (U/S Beckett) hails from western Wisconsin and is a proud Columbia College Chicago alum.
 His work as an actor, musician, music director, and composer has been seen all across the country.
 He is thrilled to be making his debut with Northlight Theatre!
 Past acting credits include: Spring Awakening, and Pump Boys and Dinettes (Porchlight Music Theatre), Buddy: The Buddy Holly Story, Plaid Tidings, and Lost Highway (Timber Lake Playhouse), Once (Bristol Valley Theatre), Verböten (The House Theatre), Bright Star (Boho Theatre), Haymarket (Underscore Theatre), The Beatrix Potter Holiday Tea Party (Chicago Children’s Theatre). www.kelanmsmith.com